Glossary of package terms

 To see the dependencies used by a package, use

-Entrypoint is used to mean two things.
-In the general context of Dart, it is
+In the general context of Dart, an entrypoint is

 a Dart library that is directly invoked by a Dart implementation.
 When you